 Faith Build 2017 & 2018

-Our Faith Build family for 2017 moved into their new home in December of 2017.
-Construction is underway now for our Faith Build family for 2018 moved into their home in December of 2018!
+Our Faith Build family for 2017 moved into their new home in December of 2017 and our Faith Build family for 2018 moved into their home in December of 2018!

 Read more about our Faith Build homes and families by clicking here.